philandy/webpageArchitecture/README.md

-Webpage Architecture
-=
+# Read Me
+This is a *work in progress*.
 This repo is for working on the concept/philosophy of what webpage architecture is.

 The goals include
 * developing a substitute for